jorloplaz/teaching_material/SVM/README.md

   ```
   Beware that *pip* requires double *==* signs for versions, while *conda* just expects one *=*.

-6. When finished, launch Jupyter notebook:
+6. When finished with all packages, launch Jupyter notebook:
   ```
   jupyter notebook
   ```